Tara-Cloud/aws-cdk-tutorial/README.md

 ## Constructs, stacks, and apps

 CDK applications are created with three essential parts: constructs, stacks, and apps.
 - **Constructs**: Constructs are the building blocks of your CDK application.
-A construct represents a *cloud component* to be deployed in your cloud environment.
+A construct represents a [cloud component](https://docs.aws.amazon.com/cdk/v2/guide/constructs.html) to be deployed in your cloud environment.

-A cloud component could be one resource - such as one [Amazon S3 bucket](https://aws.amazon.com/s3/) - or a cloud component could represent a higher-level abstraction such as an [application load balancer fronting containers running in the Amazon Elastic Container Service](https://docs.aws.amazon.com/solutions/latest/constructs/aws-alb-fargate.html).

-CDK Constructs are powerful because they can be used to define common infrastructure patterns using best practices - once defined, CDK Constructs make best practice patterns easily sharable and repeatable.
 - **Stacks**: Stacks are the unit of deployment in the AWS CDK.
 Every AWS resource defined using a CDK construct must be defined within the scope of a stack.
 When you deploy your CDK application, you will choose whether to deploy every stack in the application, only specific stacks or even multiple copies of the same stack.
 - **Apps**: A CDK application or app is a container for one or more stacks.